-The Deltin Poker Tournament (DPT) April edition has been an intensified delight with a satisfactory array of players in all events of poker in India so far.
+The Deltin Poker Tournament (DPT) April edition has been an intensified delight with a satisfactory array of players in all events of poker so far.
 The weekend action was rounded up with Bengaluru based Vidwath taking top honors in the ₹100K High Roller.

 A total of 122 entries participated in the highest buy-in event of the series and 37 of those players made it to Day 2.
 Pradeep N Sharma was leading the charts with 306,000 in chips at the end of Day 1 but Vidwath Shetty finally took down the title.